Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 6

 Perhaps I am unjust to him but he always

-gives me the impession that he likes
+gives me the impression that he likes

-everyone to adopt [his] views & gets annoyed
+everyone to adopt his views & gets annoyed

-views where I thought they were wrong
+views where I thought they were wrongwithout a fight.
+You are right I will

 be very lucky indeed if I get out of

-the [salls] without having to pay
+the matter without having to pay

-the debt Robert brought or the [firm]
+the debt Roberts brought in the firm

-I am hopeful however that the [humen]
+I am hopeful however that the business

-will pay of some of the claims
+will pay off some of the claims

 before I get back.
 What remains